 Teaching online for the first time is a little like trying to drive a car in a foreign country.
-You know how to drive, just like you know how to teach, but it sure is hard to get the hang of driving on the left side of the road … you’re not quite sure how far a kilometer is … and darn it if those road signs aren’t all in Japanese.
+You know how to drive, just like you know how to teach, but it sure is hard to get the hang of driving on the left side of the road.
+You’re not quite sure how far a kilometer is and darn it if those road signs aren’t all in a different language.

 If you’d like to better understand the “rules of the road” for online teaching and learning, 10 Principles of Effective Online Teaching: Best Practices in Distance Education is the perfect guidebook.